BlitzKraft/vimDDR/README.md

 * `fallback`
     For terminals/emulators that don't support unicode but still one line per move
 * `giant`
     Each arrow is four lines in height.
-Composed of slashes and backslashed
+Composed of slashes and backslashes.
 * `inf`
     infinite game. 'q' to quit.
 Keeps track of score and accuracy ( percentage )